-We pay a base salary in order to enable us to attract and retain talented executive officers and to provide a fixed base of compensation commensurate with the individual responsibilities, performance and experience of each of our executives.
+We pay a base salary to enable us to attract and retain talented executive officers and to provide a fixed base of compensation commensurate with the individual responsibilities, performance and experience of each of our executives.

-The compensation committee considered the following factors in making adjustments to the base salaries of individual executive officers in 2016:
+The compensation committee considered the following factors in setting the base salaries of individual executive officers in 2017:

-- the competitiveness of the compensation of each executive officer compared to executive officers of our 2016 peer group in comparable positions, - the desire to compensate executives in comparable positions in a similar manner, - a subjective assessment of each executive's performance during 2015, including his or her performance in the areas of our business over which he or she had individual responsibility, and - a review of the company's financial performance and management's accomplishments during 2015.
+- the competitiveness of the compensation of each executive officer compared to executive officers of our 2017 peer group in comparable positions, - the desire to compensate executives of GSWC in comparable positions in a similar manner, - the desire to have more of the compensation of executives of ASUS to be performance-based, - a subjective assessment of each executive's performance during 2016, including his or her performance in the areas of our business over which he or she had individual responsibility, and - a review of the company's financial performance and management's accomplishments during 2016.

-After consideration of the factors described above, the compensation committee increased the base salary of Mr. Sprowls, Ms. Tang, Ms. Kruger, Mr. Cotton, and Mr. Scanlon by 5.1%, 4.1%, 4.0%, 20.0%, and 4.0%, respectively, in January 2016.
-At the time of Mr. Cotton's promotion to the position of Senior Vice President and Procurement Officer of ASUS in 2015, the compensation committee decided to increase Mr. Cotton's base salary to market levels in two steps.
-The 20% increase in Mr. Cotton's base salary in 2016 reflects the second of these two step increases.
+After consideration of the factors described above, the compensation committee increased the base salary of Mr. Sprowls, Ms. Tang, Ms. Kruger, Mr. Cotton, and Mr. Scanlon by 4.9%, 4.5%, 4.0%, 5.0%, and 4.0%, respectively, in January 2017.